Review: Disney’s Old Key West Resort

 A second positive of Old Key West–one that it share with Saratoga Springs–is that because of the “single-sided” building layout that both of these resorts have, there are no bad views.
 Views at Old Key West can be of water, trees, or golf courses–but not parking lots or the backs of buildings.

-A third positive is that, thanks to its recent renovation, it is now one of the few DVC resorts to offer 5 person one bedroom villas, and 9 person two bedroom ones.
+A third positive is that it is one of the DVC resorts that offer 5 person one bedroom villas, and 9 person two bedroom ones.
+(Many smaller-roomed resorts sleep 4 and 8.)

 Finally, the sprawling layout with its multiple smaller guest room buildings makes the resort feel much less like a hotel, and more like a small town.
 The casual architecture supports this look and feel.